Planning A Software Project? Try To Find The Answers To The Below 15 Questions To Make It A Grand Success

 How will you measure success?

 While working with a team, it becomes vital to understand expectations.
-Brainstorm with your team to know how success looks like and how would you measure it.
+Brainstorm with your team to know how success looks like and how you would measure it.

 What businesses risk usually?